I only allow the client in the treatment room.

 If you are pregnant or breastfeeding.
 You must wait 6 months after giving birth &/or 6 months after nursing before you can be treated.

-If you suffer from heart conditions or have a pace maker, you will be required to provide a Drs note.
-If you fail to bring a Drs note you will be rescheduled and you will lose your booking deposit.
+If you suffer from heart conditions or have a pace maker, you will be required to provide a Doctors note.
+If you fail to bring a Doctors note you will be rescheduled and you will lose your booking deposit.

-Shingles.
-If you have had shingles on your face you will not be able to have the procedure.
+Shingles – you must be clear for at least 6 months before you book a treatment.
 Eczema, Psoriasis or Dermatitis in or around the brow area can affect the healed result.

 Oily skin is not a good candidate for hair strokes.
 Another alternative will be recommended.